 - Full season registration and discount – now closed.

-- Regular registration pricing for 1st semester only – now through Monday at midnight after the first scheduled rehearsal after which prices increase by $20 per youth.
+- Regular registration for 2nd semester only – Monday, November 16, 2016 through Monday at midnight after the second scheduled rehearsal.

 AUDITIONS: The Grand Chorus (adults) and Symphony Orchestra are audition only.
 Click the link at the bottom of this page to receive audition information and to sign up for an audition.